colemanw/webform_civicrm/README.txt

 OPTION LISTS

-Any CiviCRM field with options (whether it's a simple yes/no select, or a list of every country in the world) can be fully customized:
+Any CiviCRM field with options (whether it's a simple yes/no select, your upcoming events, or countries of the world) can be fully customized:
 -First create the field, then visit the webform tab and click the edit button by that field.
 -You can rearrange options by dragging them up and down.
 -You can disable options so they don't appear on the form.
 -You can set an option to be the default value on the form.
 -You can rename options.

 NOTE: Once a webform field is created, the options are set and will not change automatically.
-So if you update a custom field's option list in CiviCRM, the corresponding webform field will not be updated unless you click the edit button as described above and manually enable the new options.
+So if you update a custom field's option list in CiviCRM, the corresponding webform field will not be updated unless you click the edit button as described above and enable the new options.

 GROUPS AND TAGS